shivpratapsingh111/fetcher/README.md

 # fetcher
 It is made to fetch content of text based files from urls passed to it and save locally.
-Purposely to save js files.
+Purposely for save js files.

 ## Installation